 In order to better sell to their fans, the NFL has also increased its clothing line to not only include jerseys, but also denim skirts, hair clips, jewelry, nail polishes in team colors, and also fancy high-end bags from designer Anastasia Moda that cost upwards of $2,995 for a jeweled clutch.

 Since this shift from their strategy of “pink it and shrink it” they have noticed an increase in women shoppers and a 40% increase in September alone.
 This proves that maybe women aren’t just pink and sparkle-obsessed shoppers but want choices and options.

 At a press event in New York attendees swooned over furry boots, bags, and team nail polishes that were on display.
-Ms. Bieczinski mentioned also that there were ideas for new products not yet in the works, but considered like cosmetics, gloves, and even possibly fragrances.
-Rest assured though, these new fragrances will not evoke images of locker rooms.
+Ms. Bieczinski mentioned that there were ideas for new products not yet in the works, but considered cosmetics, gloves, and even possibly fragrances.
+Rest assured, these new fragrances will not evoke images of locker rooms.